gaadeveloper/php-normalizing-dates-to-utc/README.md

 git clone https://github.com/gaadeveloper/php-normalizing-dates-to-utc.git
 ```

-2. Create a new database on your favorite database administration tool, and create the table 'dates' in this newly-created database running the following DDL code on a new SQL script:
+2. Create a new PostgreSQL database on your favorite database administration tool, and create the table 'dates' in this newly-created database running the following DDL code on a new SQL script:

 ```
 -- public.dates definition